saulshanabrook/colgate-schedule/README.md

 # Colgate Schedule
 Add your course schedule from your portal to iCal or Google Calendar automatically

 ## Instructions

+**UDPATE**: I have destroyed my heroku app that was hosting this code, at the request of Colgate IT.
+The app encourages bad security procedures by teaching students to enter their login info on a page that is not official.
+IT is working to open up authentication on student info so that apps like this could be created in a secure manor.

 Add an iCalendar address that will have all your courses in it to [Google Calendar](https://support.google.com/calendar/answer/37100?hl=en) or